Fighting Blindness Canada Policy for the Protection of Personal Information

 Our Privacy Commitment

-Our Policy reflects the requirements of the federal Personal Information Protection and Electronic Documents Act (PIPEDA) to limit the collection, use and disclosure of personal information to only that which is needed to manage our relationships with our constituents.
-We have appointed a Privacy Officer on our Board of Directors, whose duty will be to ensure compliance.
+Our Policy reflects the requirements of the federal Personal Information Protection and Electronic Documents Act (PIPEDA) to limit the collection, use, and disclosure of personal information to only that which is needed to manage our relationships with our constituents.

 How we safeguard personal information